Maurice Kugler: Exports

-Past Activities
+Past activities

-Prior to becoming a Professor of Public Policy at George Mason University after working at IMPAQ International for three years, Dr. Kugler was Head of Research for the Human Development Report, the flagship publication of the United Nations on international development.
-His previous post was as Senior Economist at the World Bank.
-Before that, he was Visiting Professor of Public Policy at the Kennedy School of Government and Research Fellow at the Growth Lab of the Center for International Development at Harvard University.
+Prior to becoming a professor of public policy at George Mason University after working at IMPAQ International for three years, Kugler was head of research for the Human Development Report, the flagship publication of the United Nations on international development.
+His previous post was as senior economist at the World Bank.
+Prior to that, he was visiting professor of public policy at Harvard Kennedy School at Harvard University and research fellow at the Growth Lab of the Center for International Development at Harvard University.
 He conducted research on how social policies impact upon the prospects of human development in nations and regions.

-In the past, Dr. Kugler has held academic positions at the economics departments of Universidad de Los Andes, in Colombia, and University of Southampton, in the United Kingdom.
-As well as being Visiting Professor at Harvard University, he was Visiting Assistant Professor at Stanford University.
+Kugler has held academic positions at the economics departments of Universidad de Los Andes, in Colombia, and University of Southampton, in the United Kingdom.
+As well as being visiting professor at Harvard University, he was visiting assistant professor at Stanford University.

-Dr. Kugler's research has received generous funding and support.
+Kugler's research has received generous funding and support.
 He has been awarded research grants by the NSF and the Tinker Foundation in the United States as well as DfID and the ESRC in the United Kingdom.
-He was Principal Investigator (PI) for research sponsored by the Inter-American Development Bank and the World Bank.
+He was principal investigator (PI) for research sponsored by the Inter-American Development Bank and the World Bank.
 Also, while working at IMPAQ International, he was PI for projects funded by the U.S. Department of Labor (DOL), the U.S. Small Business Administration (SBA) and the United Nations Children's Fund (UNICEF).
 Finally, he has been adviser to the Central Bank and Government of Colombia, as well as consultant for the Inter-American Development Bank and the World Bank.